OutSystems/WebView/README.md

 ![Screenshot](./SampleWebView.Avalonia/screenshot.png)

 WebView lets you embed Chromium in .NET apps.
 It is a .NET wrapper control around [CefGlue](https://github.com/OutSystems/CefGlue) and provides a better and simple API.
 Likewise CefGlue it can be used from C# or any other CLR language and provides both Avalonia and WPF web browser control implementations.
 The Avalonia implementation runs on Windows and macOS.
-Linux is not supported yet.
+Linux is supported with some [issues](https://github.com/OutSystems/CefGlue/blob/main/LINUX.md).

 It also provides the following additional features:
 - Strongly-typed javascript evaluation: results of javascript evaluation returns the appropriate type